How multiple businesses can benefit from a single solar program

 Let’s think of this in terms of a neighborhood shopping center.
-Let’s say that the shopping center has a grocery store, a drugstore, five retail stores, five restaurants and a coffee shop (13 businesses in total).
+Let’s say that the shopping center has 13 businesses in total: a grocery store, a drugstore, five retail stores, five restaurants, and a coffee shop.

 This shopping center likely has at least 14 existing electrical meters (one for each business, plus one for common areas managed by the landlord).

 A single set of solar panels can be placed on any portion of the roof of the shopping center.
 This solar installation will be connected to the power grid through a VNEM meter.
 This becomes a new meter, in addition to the 14 meters that are already in place.

 As power is generated by the solar program, each kilowatt hour (kWh) that is generated is measured by the VNEM meter.
 At the end of each month, the kWh balance that is generated through the VNEM meter can be applied as credits against the energy usage of any of the other 14 meters in the shopping center.